groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/modify/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to Pdf in C#"
+    title: "Steps for Editing Text Signatures in PDF using C#"
     content: |
-      [GroupDocs.Signature](/signature/net/) makes it easy for .NET developers to add metadata details to PDF files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/net/) empowers .NET developers to revise the content of text signatures previously embedded in PDF files.
+Augment .NET applications with advanced capabilities.

-      1. Load the PDF file to be updated.
+      1. Import the PDF file into the Signature instance.
-      2. Specify a predicate that will be used to add metadata properties.
+      2. Extract a list of all text signatures within the document.
-      3. Pass the predicate to the {{TextMetadataAddProperties}} method.
+      3. Revise the content of any identified signature.
-      4. Save the changes.
+      4. Evaluate the results of the modification.

     code:
       platform: "net"